awsdocs/amazon-lightsail-developer-guide/doc_source/amazon-lightsail-configuring-reverse-dns.md

 ## Submit a request to AWS Support to configure reverse DNS<a name="amazon-lightsail-submit-request-for-reverse-dns"></a>

 For security reasons, Lightsail limits outbound messages through port 25 by default\.
-However, you can request AWS Support to remove this limit from your account and configure reverse DNS for your static IP\.
+However, you can request AWS Support to remove this quota from your account and configure reverse DNS for your static IP\.

 **To submit a request to AWS Support**